shinfj/shinfj-hugo-academic/content/authors/admin/_index.md

 first_name: Shin
 email: ""
 ---
-Shin Fujieda is a researcher and a software development engineer of a GPU global illumination renderer called Radeon ProRender in the team of ARR (Advanced Rendering Research Group) at AMD.
+Shin Fujieda is a researcher and a software development engineer of a GPU global illumination renderer called Radeon ProRender in the team of ARR at AMD.

 Before joining AMD, he was leading several projects using machine learning solutions for image processing at IBM.
 Previously, he received Master’s and Bachelor’s degrees in engineering both from the University of Tokyo.